OctopusDeploy/People/Software-Engineering.md

 ## Junior Software Engineer / Software Engineer

 _We avoid distinguishing too much between the Junior Software Engineer and Software Engineer.
 These roles are primarily focused on learning with the aim to grow into the contribution of a Senior Software Engineer or beyond.
-The primary indicator inside these levels is how much help you need to be a net-positive contributor._
+The primary indicator inside these levels is how far you are along your journey from dependent contribution to independent contribution._

-> I am a valuable, enthusiastic and net-positive member of an Octopus team.
-I show great potential and have a high growth trajectory.
+> I am a valuable and enthusiastic member of an Octopus team.
+I show great potential and have a high growth trajectory toward independent contribution.

 ### I write high quality code quickly and ship it to production